mja65/Emu68-Imager/docs/instructions.md

 ## Options

 **Set disk up only.
-Do not install packages.** will not install anything on the Workbench partition, it will only create the partitions and format them.
+Do not install packages.** will not install anything on the Workbench or Work partitions, it will only create the partitions and format them.

 **Do not write to disk.
 Produce image file only.** will create an .IMG file on your drive (in folder "Working Folder/Output Files") and will not write anything to the SD card.
 You can write the .IMG file to the SD card later with any image writing program such as Balena Etcher, etc.

+These two options are mutually exclusive (i.e. you cannot select both)!

 ## Space Requirements

 In this section you can always see how much space is required on your disk for the temporary files that are created when creating the image.
 You can also see how much space is required on the Work: partition for any additional files you want to write to it.
 This field will turn red if there is insufficient space on your current working drive (usually the drive you launched the tool from).
 In this case you will be given the option of changing to a different drive/folder before the tool starts.

-Note that you will need enough space for the raw image file *and* the downloaded setup files - in the case of a very large SD card this can be a very large amount of space.
+Note that you will need enough space for the .HDF  file *and* the downloaded setup files - in the case of a very large SD card this can be a  large amount of space.
 It is also recommended that you choose an SSD for this as access speed will be paramount in reducing the time needed to create the image prior to writing to the card.

 ## Writing the Image to the SD Card